Home

 • It helps to have a focal point on the page - something you want people to notice first - so you embellish that one thing more than you embellish other bits of the page

-• Lines help to 'organise' the page somehow - the eye follows lines so if you make a line with cardstock strips, ribbon, lace, or even a row of pictures, you will draw attention to that spot on the page
+• Lines help to 'organise' the page somehow.
+The eye naturally follows lines so if you make a line with cardstock strips, ribbon, lace, or even a row of pictures, you will draw attention to that spot on the page

-• The Rule of Thirds - dividing the page up in thirds (in your mind) is a way of balancing things.
+• The Rule of Thirds means dividing the page up in thirds (in your mind) as a way of balancing things.
 Divide your page up vertically and horizontally in your mind, then place your main picture on one of the points where the lines intersect

-• The eye is also drawn to sparkle - so use glitter or crystals or the like where you want people to look
+• The eye is also drawn to sparkle, so use glitter, shimmer, pearls or crystals where you want people to look

 • Matting or outlining your main photo or page edges really seems to finish things off nicely